Maximilian-Seitz/ExDemonKing/chapters/Chapter_6.md

 An open chest stood to one side of the table, almost reaching it in height.
 Various pieces of equipment were strewn inside, ranging from weapons and armor to shields and cloaks.
-When I arrived, Roy lay his hand on the brim of the chest, as if to point it out.
+When I arrived, Roy dropped his hand on the brim of the chest, as if to point it out.

 > Grab some arm guards and a sword from here, and put 'em on.